 - A. GENERAL - 1.
 Overview: The contractor shall provide all labor, equipment, materials, and all additional items necessary to implement corrective measures for soils, alluvial groundwater, and springs at TA-16 in accordance with the CMI.
 The work consists of the following items: - a.
 Preparation of a health and safety plan, modification of the Construction Quality Control Plan (CQCP), and preparation of other LANL required safety and security documentation, including readiness review and preparation of a project schedule. - b.
-Demolition of a portion of the concrete drainage channel at the 260 Outfall, testing and potential removal and disposal of contaminated soil beneath the concrete, backfilling of the excavation, and testing and disposal of concrete debris.
+Demolition of a portion of the concrete drainage channel at the 260 outfall, testing and potential removal and disposal of contaminated soil beneath the concrete, backfilling of the excavation, and testing and disposal of concrete debris.
 Target soil cleanup levels are presented in the CMI. - c.
-Excavation of soils from four areas within a former settling pond and within the 260 Outfall drainage channel, support field and laboratory testing (laboratory testing conducted by LANL) of the residual soil to determine compliance with soil cleanup goals, support characterization testing (laboratory testing conducted by LANL) and disposal of the excavated soils, and reinstallation of a low permeability clay cap over excavations within the former settling pond.
+Excavation of soils from four areas within a former settling pond and within the 260 outfall drainage channel, support field and laboratory testing (laboratory testing conducted by LANL) of the residual soil to determine compliance with soil cleanup goals, support characterization testing (laboratory testing conducted by LANL) and disposal of the excavated soils, reinstallation of a low permeability clay cap over excavations within the former settling pond, and installation of BMPs to preclude run-on to the former settling pond in accordance with the approved BMP plan.
 Target soil cleanup levels are presented in the CMI. - d.
 Injection grouting of a contaminated surge bed within tuff beneath the former settling pond. - e.
 Installation of a water collection box and subgrade carbon filter system at Burning Ground Spring in Cañon de Valle to remove dissolved explosives from spring water. - f.
-Modification of the existing subgrade carbon filter system located at Martin Spring by installation of a second water collection box. - g.
-Installation of a pilot PRB in Cañon de Valle, including installation of test pits, soil sampling and geotechnical testing, installation of the
+Modification of the existing subgrade carbon filter system located at Martin Spring by installation of a second water collection box.

-PRB cell and groundwater diversion walls, installation of three new alluvial groundwater monitoring wells, and site civil survey of all construction features.
+g.
+Installation of a pilot PRB in Cañon de Valle, including installation of test pits, soil sampling and geotechnical testing, installation of the PRB cell and groundwater diversion walls, installation of three new alluvial groundwater monitoring wells, and site civil survey of all construction features.